tale-toul/Harbor/ansible/Readme.md

 ### Installing docker and docker compose with ansible

 All servers (bastion and registry) need docker and docker compose installed.
-We use ansible from a local control host to install these packages and active the docker service.
+The play "Setup docker and docker compose" is used to install these packages and enable the docker service.

-The inventory file contains a one host group called _bastion_ with the DNS name of the bastion host, this name changes on every execution of the terraform plan so a dynamic mechanism to update the inventory would be a good idea.
+The play is executed against the group aws wich is made of the groups bastion and registry.

-The vars of the bastion group consist of the remote remote user to connect via ssh to this host.
-The *ansible_user* must match the default user of the ami, in RedHat it is __ec2-user__, in CentOS it is __centos__
+The vars of the bastion group consist of the remote user to connect via ssh to this host.
+The *ansible_user* must match the default user of the ami, in RedHat it is __ec2-user__, in CentOS it is __centos__.

 The inventory file also contains the group _registry_ with the private IP of the registry server, this address is not directly accesible from the outside world, see [SSH connection